ZerothAngel/zPermissions/doc/faq.md

     3. The first plugin I developed ([Excursion](http://dev.bukkit.org/server-mods/excursion/)) was relatively simple.
 I wanted a bit more practice with the Bukkit API, so I coded zPermissions from scratch.
     4. It was the primary testbed and driver for development for my [personal plugin library](https://github.com/ZerothAngel/ToHPluginUtils).

+*   **Can zPermissions support region plugin X?**

+    It should be easier to do now, so feel free to [create a ticket](http://dev.bukkit.org/server-mods/zpermissions/tickets/).
+If you provide links to API docs and/or provide configuration examples, you will greatly improve the chance that I will accept it and work on it sooner rather than later. ;)

+    There's only one hard requirement on the region plugin: it must be able to return the name(s) of regions that enclose any given location.

+    If the region plugin is a Maven project and/or is hosted in a Maven repository somewhere, that is also a major plus.

 *   **What does the `opaque-inheritance` option do?**

     When `opaque-inheritance` is true (the default from version 0.9 - 0.9.19), each assigned group is fully resolved before moving on to the next.
 This means *the ancestor groups* of higher-weight assigned groups take precedence over lower-weight groups.